RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

 - Being too officious about awarding penalty cards (the definition of *too* is to be decided by majority vote of the players).

-- Failing to say "Sorry", "In", or "Out" as required when you triumphantly play your last card.
+- Failing to say  "Apologies",  "In", "Out", "Sorry", or "You" as required when you triumphantly play your last card.
 This is an especially satisfactory penalty, as it means that the game isn't over after all.

 Once a penalty card has been awarded it may not be returned to the pickup-pile (attempting to do so will result in a penalty.)
 If it is found that the award was incorrect or unjust, the penalty is given to the person who originally proposed it.